LittleKai29/LRU_cache/README.md

 └── test_replication.sh     # Example test script (if you kept it)
 ```
 ## Future Improvements / TODO
-More robust error handling in replication (retries, failure detection).
+- More robust error handling in replication (retries, failure detection).

-Mechanism for replicas to perform a full state sync from the primary on startup.
+- Mechanism for replicas to perform a full state sync from the primary on startup.

-More efficient WAL format (binary) and durability options (fsync).
+- More efficient WAL format (binary) and durability options (fsync).

-WAL segmentation and cleanup/compaction.
+- WAL segmentation and cleanup/compaction.

-Security: Add TLS encryption to gRPC communication.
+- Security: Add TLS encryption to gRPC communication.

-Monitoring: Expose metrics (cache hits/misses, queue length, etc.).
+- Monitoring: Expose metrics (cache hits/misses, queue length, etc.).

-Dockerization (initial attempt exists, needs refinement).
+- Dockerization (initial attempt exists, needs refinement).

-More comprehensive unit and integration tests.
+- More comprehensive unit and integration tests.

-Leader election with Raft
+- Leader election with Raft.